Introduction

 This round takes place right after the two-hole cards are there.
 The first player that acts is to the left of the big blind.

-The first player has three options to choose from - call, raise or fold, and this position is known as ‘Under the Gun’.
+The first player has three options: call, raise, or fold.
+This position is known as ‘Under the Gun’.

-Once, the last bet is up, this round is over and we move to the next round called ‘The Flop’.
+Once the last bet is up, this round is over, and we move to the next round, ‘The Flop’.

 Step 4: Second betting round - The flop

-During this round, the first three community cards are dealt and the player sitting left to the button starts the game.
+During this round, the first three community cards are dealt, and the player sitting left of the button starts the game.

-Along with the option to call, bet, fold, and raise, the players also get an option to “check”.
-A ‘check’ means passing the action to the next active player.
+Along with the options to call, bet, fold, and raise, players also get the option to “che"k.”
+A"che" '" mea"', passing the action to the next active player.

 The betting continues until the last bet or raise is called.